Digital Learning Toolbox

 District Supported EdTech Tools - Recommended and encouraged by the District for use as a digital learning tool.
 The paid version is provided.
 Professional development provided, help and support provided, automatic class rostering and sign-on through Classlink is supported for most applications and all apps are available in Classlink.

 The District student acceptable use agreement signed by parents DOES provide for District level creation and management of accounts for children under 13.

-Tier 2 EdTech Tools - The free version of the application is recommended as an additional digital learning tool if it meets a need not met by a tier 1 application.
+District Allowed EdTech Tools - The free version of the application is recommended as an additional digital learning tool if it meets a need not met by a District Recommended application.
 The paid version is not allowed for purchase within the District.
 Professional development, help, and support are provided on a best effort basis.

 The District student acceptable use agreement signed by parents does NOT provide authorization for students under 13 to create accounts (or to have the teacher create accounts) for these applications if creating an account is required.

-Curriculum and subject area tools - These resources are paid for by Hutto ISD and recommended for use as curriculum-based digital learning tools and subject content.
+Curriculum and Instruction Technology - These resources are paid for by Hutto ISD and recommended for use as curriculum-based digital learning tools and subject content.
 The Hutto ISD Student Acceptable Use Agreement signed by parents DOES provide for district-level creation and management of accounts for children under 13.